Skip to Main Content

 One way to start your research is with a few rounds of brainstorming using the guiding worksheet below to create a large word bank you can go back to throughout your searches.

-Example conflict: The Vietnam War (1955-1975) > Vietnam War = basic starting term
+Example conflict: The Vietnam War (1955-1975) > Vietnam War = starting key term

-First, ask yourself: why did you select this conflict to study?
-What drew you to it or what do you know about it already?
 You might come up with good additional keywords to use in your searching from this approach alone.
-Then, you can look for related words in a dictionary, thesaurus, or encyclopedia if you need more underst
+Then, you can look for related words in a dictionary, thesaurus, or encyclopedia to understand it even better.

-Maybe in this example, I first was thinking about public perception of the war and the peace protests I knew about, which led me to thinking about the civil rights movement at the same time, which led me to think about keywords that could help me do research on opinions about the war and its larger social effects as a conflict.
+Maybe in this example, I first was thinking about public perception of the war and the peace protests I knew about, which led me to thinking about the civil rights movement at the same time, which turned into me thinking about keywords that could help focus the research on finding opinions about the war and its larger social effects as a conflict.

-United States Military
+• United States Military

-Guerrilla Warfare / Trench Warfare
+• Guerrilla Warfare / Trench Warfare

-The US Anti-war Vietnam Movement
+• US Anti-war Vietnam Movement

-Anti-war Protests
+• Anti-war Protests

-Civil Rights Movement, MLK 1967 Speech
+• Civil Rights Movement; MLK 1967 Speech

-The Paris Peace Accords
+• The Paris Peace Accords

 Especially when you are just starting research, you may not know which word will be best for a particular database or the field of study until you start looking.
 Give yourself options!